-Over the years Twitter has been growing from strength to strength being powered by the open source MySQL database code.
-MySQL has allowed Twitter to keeps it database in control and manager the massive amounts of Tweets it needs to process on a daily basis.
+Over the years, Twitter has been growing from strength to strength, being powered by the open-source MySQL database code.
+MySQL has allowed Twitter to keep its database in control and manage the massive amounts of Tweets it needs to process on a daily basis.

-The MySQL has been used in many free-software-open source projects in the past that require a full-featured database management system.
-But this week Twitter has announced they will now be giving something back to the MySQL community in the form of its MySQL contributions, adding Twitters knowledge to the open source community via GitHub under the BSD New license.
+The MySQL database has been a cornerstone for many free-software-open source projects in the past that require a full-featured database management system.
+Its robustness and scalability have made it a popular choice among developers and large-scale applications.
+This week, Twitter has announced they will now be giving something back to the MySQL community in the form of its MySQL contributions, adding Twitter’s knowledge to the open-source community via GitHub under the BSD New license.

 Twitter developers Jeremy Cole and Davi Arnaut explain on the Twitter engineering blog: